javferrod/CuellarFernandez/README.md

 # CuellarFernandez

-the dashboard can be accessed at http://cuellarfernandez.duckdns.org:8080.
-The access credentials are client/client.
+The dashboard can be accessed at http://cuellarfernandez.duckdns.org:8080.
+The access credentials are client/client. http://51.15.143.114:8080/ can be used too.

 # Running it in local